Review: Sending money with Moneycorp

 Moneycorp is a UK company.
 There may be issues for Australian users sending money to the UK, namely the time it takes to send funds to Moneycorp and an additional currency conversion fee.
 You will need to send funds to Moneycorp via a SWIFT payment, which can take up to three business days to clear.

 You’ll need to provide the Bank Identifier Code (BIC) and the SWIFT code for the recipient's bank account.
 You’ll also need to provide the International Bank Account Number (IBAN) for payments to the European Union.

 What’s the good and bad of using Moneycorp?

-- It offers bank-beating rates.
+- Bank-beating rates.
 Moneycorp offers a bank-beating exchange rate.
-It also offers personal and business transfer to suit your needs.
+It also provides personal and business transfers to suit your needs.

 - You can transfer money anytime, anywhere.
 Moneycorp online is available 24 hours a day with the most competitive rates.

 - Indicative rates.
 The exchange rates quoted by the Moneycorp exchange rate calculator are indicative rates only.
 These rates are based on the interbank rate and are not the deal you’ll get when you send money overseas using Moneycorp – it applies a small margin to the interbank rate.

 - Double currency conversion.
 Funds will need to be converted to pounds when a payment is made to Moneycorp from Australia, and you're charged for it.
 Converting a currency twice doesn’t make much sense when there’s a host of locally-based money transfer companies.

 What other products and services does Moneycorp offer?

 Moneycorp provides more than online foreign exchange services.
 Moneycorp issues foreign cash (airport pickup locations as well as delivery by Royal Mail) and a travel money card, but these products are available to residents of the UK only.

 - Foreign cash.
 Order foreign cash online and collect the money from London & airport collections, or have the money sent an address in the UK.